Security police: India

-It is one of the largest central paramilitary forces in India.
-Strength is nearly 105,000 and rivals other countries when it comes to a government agency providing security to such a large number of industries.
+The Central Industrial Security Force (CISF) is the primary federal security police agency of India.
+It has a strength of more than 365,000 personnel and is responsible for protecting over 300 government industries, 66 of the 137 civilian airports of India and all the 13 major seaports of India.
+It also protects the Delhi Metro, the Visva-Bharti University, certain Indian Space Research Organization (ISRO) buildings and 11 private establishments.
+In addition to this, it also provides consultancy services for more than 150 government and private establishments.

-Many of the international airports in India were the responsibility of the city or district police.
-CSIA for example, was originally serviced by members of Mumbai Police (then known as Bombay Police), but contract for security has been handed over to the CISF.
+The Railway Protection Force (RPF) is responsible for protecting the Indian Railways and ensuring safety of citizens in trains.
+It has a strength of around 75,000 officers.

-The Railway Protection Force (RPF) is known for protecting the railways of India and ensuring safety of citizens in trains.
+The Defence Security Corps (DSC) protects military installations and property belonging to the Ministry of Defence (MoD).

-The Defence Security Force protects Ministry of Defence property.
+In addition, many states may have their own police units or government agencies responsible for providing security for industries not protected by the CISF.
+These include various State Industrial Security Forces (SISF).

 Japan

 In Japan, security police, also known as "SP" are law enforcement officers that provide security for domestic and foreign dignitaries.
-Their role to dignitary protection is similar to that of the United States Secret Service.
+Their role in dignitary protection is similar to that of the United States Secret Service.

 Malaysia

 The Royal Malaysia Police are generally responsible for protecting and policing the airports, seaports and government sites in Malaysia.
 Unlike several other countries, there is no state police for individual states.